Durable Electronic Plastic Housing for Enclosures

 Core Mold Design Requirements for Electronic Boxes

-- Draft Angle & Demolding Optimization: Set a draft angle of 1°–3° for inner and outer surfaces to avoid demolding scratches; for deep cavity electronic boxes, use core-pulling mechanisms to ensure smooth demolding of complex structures (e.g., threaded holes, protruding ribs).
+- Draft Angle and De-Molding Optimization: Make the draft angle of 1°-3° for both inner and outer walls in order to prevent demolding marks; for complex-shaped electronic boxes, use the core-pulling mechanism to make sure of the easy demolding of deep cavities (threaded holes, ribs, etc.).

-- Gating System Design: Use submarine gates or edge gates to avoid visible gate marks on the surface; for large electronic boxes, adopt multi-point gating to ensure uniform melt filling and reduce internal stress.
+- Gating System Design: Use submarine or edge gates in order to avoid the marks left by the gates on the surface; for large electronic boxes use multi-gating system in order to provide uniform filling and reduce internal stresses.

 Application Scenarios